mathieu/decisions-on-ml/README.md

  - Step 4: A Business user creates a decision service in IBM DBA that invokes the hosted ML model

  ![Flow](docs/images/ml-microservice-coo.png "ML microservice stack")

+The technologies selected here to fullfill a lightweight machine learning predictive model hosting are:
+- Docker, as a container standard, used here to easily build and deploy a Python environment,
+- Python, the de facto prefered language for ML,
+- Flask and Flask-RESTPlus, frameworks bringing web app and RESTfull APIs,
+- Pickle, a serialization for Python,
+- JobLib, another serialization for Python.

 This repository is composed of 3 projects: